PRINCIPAL SUPPORT7 min read

 We do not attend in-person events or manage on-site household staff.
 Everything else is on the table.
 Vendor oversight: we manage all vendor relationships, track performance, hold contractors accountable to scope and schedule.
 Property operations: compliance calendars, maintenance coordination, renovation oversight, all handled remotely.
 Travel and logistics: briefings, itineraries, contingency plans, confirmation tracking.

 AI augmentation means our effective throughput is much higher than a single human could maintain.
 Compliance monitoring runs continuously.
 Vendor follow-up reminders fire automatically.
 Brief drafts are generated and reviewed before they reach a client.
-We cover the operational surface area of an Ops Director at a fraction of the cost because we are not doing it with one person's labor.
+We cover the operational surface area with a tighter system because we are not depending on one person's memory, inbox, or availability.

 SCOPE CLARITY